-The Center was established in 2004 with the help of some well wishers.
+The Centre was established in 2004 with the help of some well wishers.
 Since then, the college could make use of the service of the reverend priests of the church from time to time.
-Once the Tutorial system was strengthened by the University and by the college, it obviated the need for a separate counseling center as the tutor could handle most of the issues.
+Once the Tutorial system was strengthened by the University and by the college, it obviated the need for a separate counselling centre as the tutor could handle most of the issues.
+There are occasional visits by Professional Counsellors.